 Understanding DUI Arrests and Breath Tests in Florida

-At Rodriguez & Williamson, PLLC, our DUI defense lawyer in Tampa helps clients understand all aspects of their drunk driving case.
+At Rodriguez & Williamson, PLLC, our DUI defense lawyers help clients understand all aspects of their drunk driving case.
 We believe informed clients make better decisions about their DUI case.
-If you have questions or want to speak to a criminal defense lawyer in Florida, call us at 813-320-7500 to schedule a Free.
+If you have questions or want to speak to a criminal defense lawyer in Florida, call us at 813-320-7500 to schedule a free consultation.

 What Are Breath Tests?